 Limping with a hole in his stomach, blood seeping through his fingers, along train lines of rusted metal, endless cisterns of oil and containers of dark, aromatic coal, as if someone behind his back was packing up the whole theatre set, sending it somewhere to the north, leaving in the warm, May, semi-light metallic constructions, the naked carcass, the emptiness of the Donbass.

 In ‘The Ticket Desk Gives No Receipts’ the journey never even starts.
 A poor young man has fallen in love with a rich older woman.
 He buys a train ticket to go and visit her: she phones to tell him he shouldn’t come.
 He returns the ticket.
 Then she phones to say she’s changed her mind and he should come after all.
 But at the ticket desk he’s told there are no tickets left.
-He buys a ticket from some black market hawks but it turns out to be fake.
+He buys a ticket form some black market hawks but it turns out to be fake.
 He phones the woman to say he can’t come, then manages to procure a real ticket from some soldiers and phones again to say he’s on his way: to which she answers she’s already taken a train herself and is on her way to see him.
 But when her train arrives she’s not on it: she had to go to another town on business.